-MMCI's birth programs are specifically designed to meet the needs of adult learners.
-The CPM program consists of 36 learning modules and the MCHS Program consists of 24 modules taught by experienced educators and providers who specialize in the module's content.
-Each month, the modules are taught at a weekend intensive that provides an immersion experience into the fundamental theories, science, ethical considerations, and wisdom students need to practice professionally.
+The CPM program consists of 47 courses taught by experienced educators and providers who specialize in the course's content.
+Each month, the courses are taught at a weekend intensive that provides an immersion experience into the fundamental theories, science, ethical considerations, and wisdom students need to practice professionally.
 Clinical opportunities are provided throughout the programs.
-MMCI's curriculum is designed to promote leadership skills and independence so students can acquire the skills and confidence that will prepare them for the next phase in their midwifery career.
+MMCI's curriculum is designed to promote leadership skills and independence so students can acquire the skills and confidence that will prepare them for the next phase in their birth careers.